-CAUTION: Contact or inhalation of liquid propane and its vapors can cause serious injury or death!
-LP-gas must be released outdoors in air currents that will insure dispersion to prevent exposure to people and livestock.
+CAUTION: Contact or inhalation of liquid propane, ammonia and their vapors can cause serious injury or death!
+NH_3 and LP-gas must be released outdoors in air currents that will insure dispersion to prevent exposure to people and livestock.
 LP-Gas must be kept far enough from any open flame or other source of ignition to prevent fire or explosion!
 LP-Gas is heavier than air and will not disperse or evaporate rapidly if released in still air.

-Consult NFPA Codes 58 and 59 and/or any applicable regulations governing the application and use of pressure relief valves.
+Consult NFPA Codes 58 and 59 / ANSI K61.1 and/or any applicable regulations governing the application and use of pressure relief valves.
 Make sure you are thoroughly trained before you attempt any valve installation, inspection or maintenance.